phoenix741/woodstock-backup/website/doc/installation.md

 To install woodstock-backup on a debian system, download the deb package.

-- The `/var/lib/woodstock` directory need to be a btrfs volume.
+- The `/var/lib/woodstock` directory needs to be a btrfs volume.
-- Woodstock have a dependencie on redis to store bull queue.
+- Woodstock has a dependencie on redis to store bull queue.

 ```bash
 sudo dpkg -i woodstock-backup_1.0.0_all.deb